Client bill of rights and confidentiality

 - supervision: All interns and unlicensed counselors receive regular supervision from a licensed professional at this center who will be reviewing the progress of your counselor's work with you.
 You get the help of two professionals for the “price” of one.

 - consultation: To ensure the quality of comprehensive services, counselors regularly consult with other Counseling Services staff members as well as health service providers at Medical Services.
-On a regular basis, the counseling staff meets with staff from Medical Services and from Disability Resources to coordinate treatment.
+On a regular basis, the counseling staff meets with staff from Medical Services to coordinate treatment.

 - shared information: Because we are a unit within Campus Health Services, our counselors have access to chart notes from Medical Services and Medical Services has access to chart notes from Counseling Services; this information is used only in situations that warrant coordinated team treatment.